deniekos/googleChartHtmlLoader/README.md

  ]
  ```

 The array itself a mandatory for google chart to draw the charts.
 You can take a look at [Google Chart Quick Start](https://developers.google.com/chart/interactive/docs/quick_start) to get more insight about the chart.

 Remember before, we have passed json object from activity to this html.
+I try to extract json object from URI using `decodeURI()`.
+Since my json object is separated from rest of url by `?` char (see `MainActivity.kt` before), the json can be separated by using `split(?)`.
+To convert json into array, i use `JSON.parse` and `Object.entries`.
+Then json coverting process into array has complete.

-The json will be converted to array, then it will be passed to ```data``` variable using ```data.addRow```.
+The array constructed before will be passed to ```data``` variable using ```data.addRow```.
 The methods is similiar for every chart type (which stored in different html file).